 Important Notes

-• Ensure that you have applied for your insurance in good time and that it is valid from 08:55 or earlier on the day of your training.
+• Ensure that you have applied for your insurance in good time and that it is valid from 08:55 or earlier on your training day.

-Your motorcycle will be checked by your instructor before training starts.
+Your instructor will check your motorcycle before training starts.
 If he is not satisfied that it is roadworthy and legal, he may decide not to let you continue.

-• Make an early application for your driving licence and ensure that it is valid from the date of your training or earlier.
+• Make an early application for your driving licence and ensure that it is valid from your training date or earlier.

 • Things for you to arrange beforehand: